lionelegger/ShareMyTrip/README.md

 The map page shows on a common map all actions that have been geolocalised.

 ###Budget page
 The budget page summarise all expenses made by all trip participants.
 The total price of the action on the right is the price defined in the "add/edit action" page.
 At the bottom of the page, in the "TOTAL paid" row, we get the totality paid for each participant.
-In the bottom right corner, we get the totality paid by all participants, as well as the sum of all actions of the trip.
+Below, we get the "TOTAL trip" row that is the totality that has to pay each participant.
+It calculates the sum of all actions of the trip for each user.
+And finally, the last row "Still to pay" is the balance between the amount paid and to be paid...
+These values are dependent of the user since each user does not necessary takes part in each action.